beglaryh/gocommon/README.md

 # GO COMMON

+## Description

 A simple replication of common java libraries in GO.

 Contains basic implementations of the following:

 - Collection interface
 - List interface
   - ArrayList
   - LinkedList
 - Queue
   - PriorityQueue (min/max)
   - FIFO (LinkedList)
 - Map
   - HashMap
   - LinkedHashMap
 - Optional
 - Stream
 - Time
   - OffsetDateTime
   - LocalDateTime

-# Note
+- Simple API errors
+- Pagination data-structure

+## Notes

 This is a work in progress.
 Will gradually support more data structures and additional methods of existing data structures.